LMSBioinformatics/mrclms.bioinfo.io/README.md

 *	Evaluation of genes important to survival after treatment using shRNA-seq.
 *	Identification of transcript selection and differential exon usage in RNA-seq data.

-If you have a question about present or future analysis or require analysis support please contact the relevant section bioinformatician or Thomas Carroll (thomas.carroll@csc.mrc.ac.uk).
+If you have a question about present or future analysis or require analysis support please contact the relevant section bioinformatician or Mohammad Mahdi Karimi (mahdi.karimi@lms.mrc.ac.uk).

 > **Reproducibility of Research**
  The bioinformatics team works to ensure that all data and analyses are not only of **high quality** but also **reproducible** by external examiners.
  To ensure this, the bioinformatics team implements tracking of analysis project using [Redmine](http://www.redmine.org/) and controls versions and analysis methods using tools such as [knitr](http://yihui.name/knitr/) and [packrat](http://rstudio.github.io/packrat/) R libraries.

 -------------
 Software
 -------------

 The Bioinformatics team focuses on the development of Bioinformatics software for high-throughput analysis, quality control and visualization of biological data relevant to our work at the CSC.
 All sofware developed is publically available through our github site or from online, peer-reviewed repositories.

 We currently maintain 2 analysis pipelines (ChIP-seq and RNA-seq) available on our Github site, to allow for the rapid and reproducible processing and initial analysis of these common data types.